 4 medium egg whites.

-In a food processor put the flour and salt and cut up the butter into small bits and blend to the fine breadcrumb stage.
+In a food processor put the flour and salt and butter and blend to the fine breadcrumb stage.
 Add the egg yolks and water and blast off and on to a soft dough.
 Don't over work it.
-Roll out on a floured board to a 12inch round and line a removable bottomed 9inch flan tin and fork the base all over to stop it rising in the oven.
-(If making the pastry by hand rub in the butter between you fingers and thumbs to the fine breadcrumb stage and mix in the egg yolks and water with a knife and gather it into a soft dough.) put the pastry case into the fridge for at least half an hour before baking.
+Roll out on a floured board to a 12inch round and line a removable bottomed 10 inch flan tin and fork the base all over to stop it rising in the oven.
+(If making the pastry by hand rub the butter into the flour between your fingers and thumbs to the fine breadcrumb stage and mix in the egg yolks and water with a knife and gather it into a soft dough.) put the pastry case into the fridge for at least half an hour before baking.
 I sometimes leave it overnight in the fridge.
 Blind bake your flan case straight from the fridge for 15mins at 200c or 180c fan oven.
 Remove and leave to cool while you prepare the filling.

 Juice your lemon into a bowl and add your pear slices.
 The lemon juice prevents the pears from turning brown and they need to be coated as soon as they are cut up.

 Mix your egg whites preferably in a large glass bowl to the soft peak stage.
 An electric hand mixer on full power is great, otherwise be prepared to work hard with a hand whisk.
 The soft peak stage is assured when they are fluffy and forming peaks when you withdraw the whisk and you can turn the bowl upside down and the mixture remains intact.
 Now gradually mix in your sugar about 25g each time.
 I usually have it in a small cup or bowl and sprinkle it in about 4 times and mix it through on a slower mix.
-Now top the pastry case with the meringue being sure to cover all the edges of the pastry case.
-Your pastry case will not cook much more during the rest of the baking so it should be blind baked until lightly browned and more or less ready.
+Now top the pastry case with the meringue being sure to cover all the edges of the pastry case so the edges of your pastry case will not cook much more during the rest of the baking.
 The pears will cook a little more so they should be nearly ready to eat but just slightly firm.
 Make sure your oven is set to a lower heat about 170c or 160c for a fan oven.
 Bake for about 10 to 15 minutes until just nicely lightly browned and then turn down to 110c or 100c fan oven for another 40 minutes.
 Just turn the oven off and leave the tart for a few more minutes till you are ready to cool it down.
 I always go around the edge of the case with a small paring knife as the meringue will usually be sealed to the edge and this lets you then just sit the flan case on an bowl of a smaller diameter than the base and it will separate nicely leaving you with the tart with just the metal base to remove.
 Slip a large flat knife under the base and just make sure it is free all around and it will slide onto a cooling rack.
 When completely cool you can slip it onto a plate but not before or it will maybe break up or go soggy on the bottom.

 The secret to this delightful dish is to have the pears just nicely ripened ready to eat before cooking and to hardly have to cook them at all but just blend the juices with the other ingredients and render the juices down to a caramel so as not to have it too wet and produce Mary Berry's infamous soggy bottom.
 It is easier to cook if the pears are slightly under ripe but the true taste of the ripe pear is really never quite replicated with sugar or Baileys.
 So you need to know your pears.
 I always buy them under ripe.
 Conference are best, the bigger the better.
 Abate are good too but usually very expensive.
 I keep them in the fridge some times for a week or two without a problem as they will ripen very quickly sometimes depending on the temperature.
 If they are taken out the day before you need them and placed in a warm room with a ripening banana in the bowl you usually have done your best.